ja841014/YelpCamp/README.md

 ## Features
 • Authentication:
-  _User signup with username, Email and password_
+  a. _User signup with username, Email and password_
-  _User login with username and password_
+  b. _User login with username and password_
 • Authorization:
-    _User cannot edit posts and response posts without being authenticated_ _User cannot edit or delete posts and comments which created by other_
+  a. _User cannot edit posts and response posts without being authenticated_
+  b. _User cannot edit or delete posts and comments which created by other_
 • Security:
     _User cannot enter sensitive words in any textbox such as "$ . "<script>" "_
 • Four basic operations - CRUD
     _Create, read, update and delete campgrounds_
     _Display campgrounds on the Mapbox_
 • Pop up flash messages communicate information with the users

 ## Built with